 Refrigeration repairs and service

-We repair and service all Dometic, Electrolux and Chescold upright and camping refrigerators.
+We repair and service all Dometic, Waeco, Electrolux and Chescold upright and camping refrigerators, as well as all brands of compressor fridges and air conditioners.
 Whether it is in or out of it's warranty period you can expect quality work from experienced people with a fast turn-around and fair pricing.
 All work carried out is, of course, fully guaranteed.

 Please be aware that some refrigerators in Australia are overseas models (more likely to be found in, or removed from, imported caravans, motorhomes etc.) and the parts may or may not be available here.
 If parts for these are required you need to supply us with the part number and we can check availability for you.
 Your only other option is to import the part yourself from the relevant country.
 This is especially problematic with American products due to the different voltage.

 3-way refrigerators are extremely popular in caravans, motorhomes etc. due to their versatile operation, but because of the way that they operate, they do have limitations.

 They can get their power source from either 240v, gas or 12v.

 240v and gas are the main sources and either will cool your fridge to its operating temperature for use, but, to operate properly the fridge must be level in all directions.
 This is very important, and running the fridge out of level for extended periods can cause failure.
 Even when perfectly level the fridge will take a long time to cool and needs to be run overnight really to reach operating temperature.